bnzbnz/qBit4DelphiV2-qNOXifyV2/README.md

 # qBit4DelphiV2
 Ani API to drive any qBittorent/NOX server form Delphi (100% Pure Pascal); It is based on the JsonX4 project.

-- This project is sponsored by EA4D "Ebay Api 4 Delphi" (https://www.ea4d.com)
+- This project is sponsored by EA4D "Ebay Api 4 Delphi" (https://www.ea4d.com) for JsonX4.
 - Contact : Laurent MEYER  qBit@lmeyer.fr

 How to install
 --------------
 1. Clone qBid4DelphiX2 own repository (JsonX4 units are included), you will be able too run any of the Demos.
-2. To use it in your own app : Copy the units from the API and API/uJsonX4 folder to your delphi project folder;
-3. Please note, that you need to enable the WebUI in your qBittorrent/NOX.
+3. Please note, that you need to enable the WebUI in qBittorrent/NOX preferences.

 ![image info](Images/01.png)
 ![image info](Images/02.png)